Skip to content

 I need a lower bill

 Check Lifeline first.
-Then ask your internet provider if it has a low-income plan.
+Then ask your internet or phone company if it has a low-income plan.
 Ask for the full monthly cost, equipment fee, taxes, and contract rules.

 I need a computer